What Is 2A Type Hair? How Do You Take Care Of It?

 Illustration: StyleCraze Design Team

 Wavy hair is the typical term for type 2A hair.
-This hair type is known for its undulating texture, which embodies loose waves and well-defined curls.
+This hair type is known for its undulating texture, which embodies loose waves and well-defined types of curls.
 It falls somewhere between pin-straight tresses and gravity-defying corkscrews.
 Many stylists choose the S-shaped pattern because it is easier to style than other curl patterns.
 Unfortunately, wavy hair types have poor hair days and may experience frizz and become flat and coarse.
 Knowing how to take your tresses to the next level starts with figuring out what sort of hair you have.
 Your wavy locks may look salon-styled with the appropriate care and minimal shaping!
 Just make sure to keep it moisturized and frizz-free.

 Frequently Asked Questions